Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Alg Final Project/General.md

 ### So, what are we doing for this project?

-The paper i attached above shows
+The paper i attached above shows an application of a polynomial regression model in the form of the SBM model.
+Our goal will be to